Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Based on my experience using it on two separate painting projects, the regular Graco 9.5 HVLP sprayer, not the more expensive Pro Comp model, is an awesome sprayer for fine finishing.

 With proper thinning, this sprayer will give you an automotive-like finish, using water-based enamel.
 Fast-drying coatings are a little more tricky to spray.
 I only recommend the pricier Pro Comp model if you absolutely need a remote pot for the ability to spray inside tight spaces.
-I don't like the remote pot set up and regret buying that model.
+I don't like the remote pot setup and regret buying that model.
 I only use mine with the plastic cup attached to the gun.

 When I bought my sprayer, Graco had a promotion offering a second Edge 2 Plus gun for free.
 This is a pretty good deal considering the gun alone is normally around $500.
 I applied for my free gun through the Graco app and it arrived in the mail about a week later.
-I like having a second spray gun as a back-up in case something goes wrong in the middle of a project.
-Overall, this is a good sprayer, and while not cheap, it does produce a very good finish with a little practice.
+I like having a second spray gun as a backup in case something goes wrong in the middle of a project.
+Overall, this is a good sprayer, and while not cheap, it does produce a very smooth finish with a little practice.

 There are pros and cons of HVLP spraying.
 These sprayers are not good for production work and big projects.
 For more versatility, a professional airless sprayer is another great option that can also produce a fine finish when used correctly with the right spray tips and coatings.
 I use three different airless sprayers for my painting projects.
-The Graco 495 Ultra Max is a workhorse, but the far less expensive Graco GX-19, or Titan 440 Impact, are great airless sprayers for spraying multiple types of coatings.
+The Graco 495 Ultra Max is a workhorse, but the less expensive Graco GX-19 or Titan 440 Impact are great airless sprayers for spraying multiple types of coatings.
 I own all three of them.